tukasa0001/TownOfHost/README-EN.md

 ### Fall from ladders

-There is a certain probability of death if you descend from the ladder.<br>
+There is a configurable probability of fall to death when you descend from the ladder.<br>

 | Game Options               |
 | -------------------------- |